Singapore Cable Car: History

 A year later in 1995, the system welcomed its 20 millionth rider, and quickly reached its 25 millionth visitor just two years later in 1997.
 The stations at Mount Faber and Sentosa were also upgraded in the same year, while Lego presented to Singapore the world's only life-size cable car cabin made entirely of Lego, based on the Singapore cable car's design.

-In November 1999, the Singapore cable car system achieved another world's first when it added glass-bottomed cabins at a cost of S$30,000 each.
-10 more of these popular cabins were added in December 2000, giving the system a total of 97 cabins today.
+In November 1999, the Singapore cable car system achieved another world's first when it added 6 glass-bottomed cabins at a cost of S$30,000 each.
+10 more of these popular cabins were added in December 2000.

 For a week from 16 March 2004, as part of its 30th anniversary celebrations, the system conducted its 'Surviving the Sky' Challenge in which 34 two-person teams (2 teams withdrew at the last minute) from around Asia attempted to survive the longest in the cable car for 24 hours a day.

 A S$36 million rebuild of the entire system as a modern monocable detachable gondola started on 14 September 2009, and it re-opened on 21 July 2010.
 All the cabins were now metallic black cars with chrome trimming (the current design).
 There are 67 bigger cabins, including World's First 7* VIP Glass-Bottomed Cabin.
 The two cables were raised by 30 m to facilitate the bigger cabins, to stand 120 m above sea level.
 Seating capacity was also increased to eight passengers per cabin from six.
 There are also new flip-up seats and a new music system.